cogentcore/lab/tensorfs/README.md

 * `Scalar` calls `Value` with a size of 1.
 * `Values` makes multiple tensor values of the same shape, with a final variadic list of names.
 * `ValueType` takes a `reflect.Kind` arg for the data type, which can then be a variable.
-* `NewForTensor` creates a node for an existing tensor.
+* `SetTensor` sets a tensor to a node of given name, creating the node if needed.
+This is also available as the `Set` method on a directory node.

 `DirTable` returns a `table.Table` with all the tensors under a given directory node, which can then be used for making plots or doing other forms of data analysis.
 This works best when each tensor has the same outer-most row dimension.
 The table is persistent and very efficient, using direct pointers to the underlying tensor values.